Continuing Seminar:

 Description

 The Divinity in Ancient Israel Seminar explores the theme of divinity in the Hebrew Bible and early Jewish texts from a variety of methodological and interpretive angles, examining texts in their historical, cultural, literary and religious contexts, and in their ongoing reception histories.
-Our current framework is Inspiration and Revelation broadly construed.
-Possible questions to probe in our sessions include the following:

 Call for papers: We encourage CBA members to propose papers for our seminar.
 Please email one of the co-conveners with your proposal, including how it fits within this broad framework and its possible avenues of pursuit.